1. Bundoo: How is the Zika virus spread?

 5. How can my doctor test for the Zika virus?

 Answer : Your doctor will follow a screening protocol developed by the CDC.
 If you have a travel history and develop symptoms within a few weeks of your travel, a blood test for Zika virus can be done.
 An ultrasound of your baby will also be performed, and likely repeated throughout the pregnancy to monitor for signs of microcephaly or other abnormalities.
 An amniocentesis may also be recommended at some point, depending on your blood test results.
-If you recently travelled to a concerning area but have no symptoms, your doctor will probably start off with monitoring your baby via ultrasound.
+If you recently traveled to a concerning area but have no symptoms, your doctor will probably start off with monitoring your baby via ultrasound.
 Keep in mind these recommendations may change as we learn more about the virus, so checking with your doctor is important.

 6. Can I spread the virus to my baby through my breast milk?